Transplanting Grass Roots

 Located on the sunny northside of Madison Avenue makes the walk there enjoyable.
 The old location was not a bad location but a change was needed both economically and logistically.
 The influx of new and old businesses moving more towards the heart of Corvallis has revitalized the shopping experience of all who wander the downtown streets.

-“How do you like our new location?” they asked
+“How can I help you?
+How do you like our new location?” they asked from behind the front desk.

 “That was an easy question to answer.” said the customer they were helping.
 “I love it!”